-Most likely, bread is an important element of your diet.
-But can you keep eating bread after being diagnosed with a fatty liver?
+Most likely, before being diagnosed with a fatty liver, bread was an important part of your diet.
+But can you keep eating it now that you have a fatty liver?
 That’s exactly what we’re going to talk about in today’s article!

-I’ll have to start by saying that getting a short, clear answer like “yes, eat bread without worries” or “no, stop eating it!” is not really possible.
-The entire thing is more nuanced and there are many things to take into consideration.
-I would go as far as saying that the answer will be different from person to person.
+This entire thing is more nuanced and there are many things to take into consideration.
+I would go as far as saying that the answer will be different for each person out there, but today I will help you decide if it’s a “Yes” or “No” in your case.

 Bread & Fatty Liver

 If you are ready to make high impact changes in your life and go all guns blazing against your fatty liver, then you should read just the three paragraphs below and nothing more.

 Bread has a ton of carbs and refined ingredients that won’t help our liver heal faster.

 Depending on the type of bread you choose, it will have more or less (or none of) added sugars, preservatives or other chemicals and flavors, all of which are unhealthy.